redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 More specifically, the node.js app requires two environment variables: `LANGUAGE_TRANSLATOR_URL` and `LANGUAGE_TRANSLATOR_IAM_APIKEY`.
-These keys are available in the backing service secret as `url` and `apikey` respectively, and they can be mapped to the variables required by the app using the `customEnvVar` feature of the service binding operator.
+These keys are available in the backing service secret as `url` and `apikey` respectively, and they can be mapped to the variables required by the app using the `mappings` feature of the service binding operator.

 All we need to do is to create the following `ServiceBinding`: